Hellifield

 Hellifield is a village and civil parish in North Yorkshire, England.
-Historically part of the West Riding of Yorkshire, the village was once an important railway junction on the Settle-Carlisle Railway between the Midland Railway and the Lancashire and Yorkshire Railway, but Hellifield railway station is now a shadow of its former glory.
-It is situated on the A65, between Skipton and Settle.
-Hellifield had a population of 1,060 residents at the 2001 census, increasing to 1,426 at the 2011 census.
+Historically part of the West Riding of Yorkshire.
+The village is an important railway junction on the Settle-Carlisle Railway between the Midland Railway and the Lancashire and Yorkshire Railway.
+It served by Hellifield railway station.

+The village, which had a population of 1,060 residents at the 2001 census, increasing to 1,426 at the 2011 census is situated on the A65, between Skipton and Settle.